 Desolation reigns during the rainy Monday morning.
 Few people walk on Front Street and businesses are empty even though it is almost midday.

-Wooden chairs and tables, weary booths, pie and meatloaf offerings are a staple in here.
-Every time a party enters a round of kisses and hi fives is exchanged with the servers and one or another friend spotted on a corner.
+Wooden chairs and tables, weary booths, pie and meatloaf offerings are a staple here.
+Every time a party enters a round of kisses and hi-fives are exchanged with the servers and one or another friend spotted on a corner.

 Temecula resembles the old, wild west towns Hollywood presents in its movies.
 Cowboys walk throughout Old Town streets and Indians own a huge casino located nearby.
 The fight between the parties has been over for quite some time but the 1800s atmosphere remains.
 The little details continue to transport visitors to the pioneer days.